Yubing325/LoadingAnimations/README.md

 ### demo4

 this demo shows a top-fixed bar loading animations and when the page was loaded, it's fade out automatically.
 You can cusomize the color and bar height in stylesheet.

+### demo5 - CSS3 Percentage display

+This demo shows a complicated loading animations based on the real loading process and display percentage loading.

+In this demo the `new Image()` object , `complete` property , `onload, onerror, onkeydown, onkeypress` Event was being used.

+> note: be sure to put `src` behind the `onload` event to avoid display error in IE brower.